Marcel Barbeault

 Marcel Henri Barbeault (born 10 August 1941) is a French serial killer who murdered eight people in Nogent-sur-Oise in the 1970s.
 He is responsible for the murder of seven women and one man.
-Because his crimes were always in the evening or early in the morning, he was given the nickname The Shadow Killer.
+Because his crimes were always in the evening or early in the morning, he was given the nickname The Shadow Killer (tueur de l'ombre).

 Youth

-The eldest son of a father working as a steam locomotive conductor and a mother working in the textile industry, Marcel Barbeault quit school at a very young age after missing his certificat d'études primaries.
+The eldest son of a father working as a steam locomotive conductor and a mother working in the textile industry, Barbeault quit school at a very young age after missing his certificat d'études primaries.
 At the age of 14, he began working in a workshop called "Établissements Rivière" in Creil as a riveter.
-With a valiant heart he then joined the YCW.
+He then joined the YCW.
 On 13 December 1960, he joined the army and was mobilized during the Algerian war, where he was a stretcher bearer.
 Upon his return, he returned to the factory and worked in Saint-Gobain.
 He soon began to practice boxing and judo and said that he'd like to become a paratrooper or a gendarme; however, he was subject to vertigo and failed the tests 8 times.
 In 1964, he married a woman named Josiane and fathered two boys - Patrice in 1966, and Laurent in 1972.
 His mother, Micheline, died of cancer in 1968, followed by his two brothers.
 At this time, he began to burgle homes, and when driving his moped on his way back from work, he would steal weapons.
-The deaths in Barbeaut's family seemed to be the key events for his dive into crime and violence.
+The deaths in Barbeault's family seemed to be the key events for his dive into crime and violence.
 It's been claimed that the trauma of his mother's double mastectomy before her death could have led to a desire for revenge and similar sexual rites.